ryuwd/ryuwd.github.io/index.md

 ## About Me

-I am starting my PhD research in September 2020 at the University of [Edinburgh Particle Physics Experiment (PPE)](https://www.ph.ed.ac.uk/particle-physics-experiment) Group, working on the [LHCb Experiment](http://lhcb-public.web.cern.ch/) at the [Large Hadron Collider (LHC)](https://home.cern/science/accelerators/large-hadron-collider) @ CERN.
+I am a Postgraduate (PhD) researcher at the University of [Edinburgh Particle Physics Experiment (PPE)](https://www.ph.ed.ac.uk/particle-physics-experiment) Group, working on the [LHCb Experiment](http://lhcb-public.web.cern.ch/) at the [Large Hadron Collider (LHC)](https://home.cern/science/accelerators/large-hadron-collider).

 I was a Postgraduate Research student in Experimental Particle Physics at the University of Manchester, working on the [Mu2e Experiment](https://mu2e.fnal.gov) at [Fermilab](https://fnal.gov).